All kids, all year long!

 The 2022 International Calendar is all about children.
 Every photo is of child in one of the 142 countries where Peace Corps Volunteers (PCVs) have served since 1961.
 PCVs often spend a lot of time with kids—teaching them but also learning from them.
 As many new volunteers discover, kids can be very patient and very helpful when one is learning a new alphabet or practicing a new language.
 Children are often key to making a volunteer feel welcomed and at home.

 The first International Calendar was published in 1988 to celebrate Peace Corps and its important ideal of peace through service and friendship.
 In the 34 years of publishing since then, each calendar has focused on the people and places that Peace Corps Volunteers have had the honor to serve.
 But this is the first International Calendar focused exclusively on kids.

-Peace Corps has changed and grown in its 60 years, but the spirit of peace, friendship, and service remains the same, and volunteers still are guided by these original three goals:
+Peace Corps has changed and grown since its founding in 1961, but the spirit of peace, friendship, and service remains the same; volunteers still are guided by these original three goals: